 10. Bring alcohol into the frame

-One of the key differences between supporters and opponents in our research was the degree to which they believed the legality of drugs is related to the harms they cause.
+A key difference between supporters and opponents was the belief the legality of drugs relates to the harms they cause.
 Indeed, supporters rank alcohol as the most harmful drug in Australia, while our opponents rank it among the least harmful.
 Reminding persuadable audiences that alcohol is a harmful drug, therefore, is one way to activate a supporter mindset, by demonstrating subtly that the legality of drugs is not a reliable indicator of the harms they cause.
 It also serves to expand the definition of ‘drug users’ to a much larger portion of the population – challenging simplistic stereotypes.

-Similarly, making references to ‘alcohol and other drugs’, as opposed to just ‘drugs’, helps to associate the two concepts in people’s minds and in our testing toggled persuadable audiences into more of a supporter mindset.
+Similarly, making references to ‘alcohol and other drugs’, instead of just ‘drugs’, helps people to connect them in their minds.
+We found it toggled persuadable audiences into more of a supporter mindset.
 Of course, this won’t always be appropriate – for example, when you’re referring specifically to illicit drugs.
 But connecting the two concepts whenever possible to do so, will help shift this frame over time.

 IN SHORT: Remind people that alcohol is a drug that causes significant harm in Australia